mafudge/dps-thesis/thesis2/Draft-Thesis.md

 *Table ??: Analytical findings for RQ2.
 Note: SC is an abbreviation for Session Count*

 The initial model 0 revealed a null effect.
-The true effect was masked by other factors, specifically learning session count and task completion session count, which were identified as significant in RQ1.
-As a result, model 1 was more precise accounting for 23.8% of variance in E1 scores, compared to just 2.8% for model 0.
-When these confounding associations were removed through statistical control, the true treatment benefit became apparent: context-aware AI provides approximately a 2.74-point advantage on E1 exam scores independent of AI usage patterns as specified by learning session count and task completion session count.

-To better understand if the independent variables learning session count and task completion session count were more than just covariates, a mediation and moderation analysis were conducted.
-No mediation was identified, meaning the treatment had no effect on learning session count or task completion session count.
-This is a key finding as it explains that the covariates are not the mechanism through which the treatment worked.
-In addition, no moderation was identified meaning the treatment effect did not change due to learning session count or task completion count.This implies the treatment effect is generalizable and does not depend on the covariates.
-In summary, the treatment has a significant and consistent effect on the outcome (E1) after controlling for pre-existing factors of learning session count and task completion session count.
-These factors are important predictors of the outcome, but they do not explain the mechanism of the treatment, nor do they alter its effectiveness.
+While there was an increase in means among the control and treatment of 2.05, the p value failed to me statistical significance (p=0.119).
+In an exploratory analysis, when controlling for learning session count and task completion session count, which were identified as significant in RQ1, the model 1 was more precise accounting for 23.8% of variance in E1 scores, compared to just 2.8% for model 0.
+However, because these usage patterns were measured after random assignment of the treatment groups, controlling for these variables introduces uncertainty about the causal interpretation.
+The mediation analysis revealed the treatment did not affect learning or task completion, further supporting the notion of potential bias when including usage patterns in the model.

+The conclusion for Model 1 is uncertain.
+It could be a quality-based effect independent of usage patterns, or it may be post-treatment bias from unmeasured confounders such as motivation,or prior ability neither of which were measured.
+Further research with pre-registered analytical approaches is needed to definitively test whether a direct effect exists.

 ### 4.3.5 Conclusion for RQ2

+My analysis revealed a pattern which was methodologically complex.
+Model 0, a simple regression of the dummy variable for the treatment group, revealed no significant effect (p = 0.119).
+Based on model 0 we must accept the null hypothesis: there is no statistically significant difference in the mean student learning performance scores (E1) between the treatment group and the control group.

+Based on the findings in RQ1, the independent variables learning session count and task completion session count were considered as covariates.
+Mediation analysis (Models 2a/2b) revealed the treatment did not work through usage patterns of task completion or learning.
+This meant context-aware AI did not influence the number of task completion or learning sessions.
+Moderation analysis (Models 3a/3b) revealed the treatment effect did not vary by usage pattern, meaning the context-aware AI did not work differently for frequent or infrequent task completion or learning session users.

+While Model 1, which controlled for usage patterns as covariates did reveal a significant effect (p = .023, beta = 2.74).
+The appropriate interpretation depends on assumptions about post-treatment conditioning.
+A critical limitation of Model 1 is the temporal ordering of measurements.
+Usage patterns were measured post treatment assignment but before outcome assessment of E1.
+Standard causal inference principles caution against conditioning on post-treatment variables, as this can introduce bias even when treatment does not significantly affect those variables.
+However, usage patterns may also act as suppressors, obscuring a true treatment effect.
+We cannot definitively resolve this tension with the current data.\"

+State what you CAN claim:

+\"We can conclude that IF the treatment effect operates independently of usage patterns, the effect size is approximately 2.74 points.
+However, whether this conditional estimate reflects a true causal effect or post-treatment bias remains uncertain.\"

-Because the relationship between in-context learning and midterm exam performance exhibited a suppression effect, initial simple regression analysis failed to detect a significant treatment effect (*p* = .119).
+between in-context learning and midterm exam performance exhibited a suppression effect, initial simple regression analysis failed to detect a significant treatment effect (*p* = .119).
 However, when controlling for participant AI usage patterns, the treatment effect became statistically significant (beta = 2.74, *p* = 0.023), revealing that context-aware AI provides a meaningful performance advantage independent of learning session or task completion session counts.
 This was the basis of the multiple regression analysis of model 1 E1 \~ Treatment + Task Completion Count + Learning Session Count (F(3, 83) = 8.641, p-value \<0.001) provided strong statistical evidence to reject the null hypothesis.

 Therefore, based on model 1, I rejected the null hypothesis and concluded that in-context learning significantly improves student exam